-After the great response to “Praise God…” there were numerous requests for a follow up CD.
-By now David and Andy had worked on several productions and projects together, including Alex and Jenny Leggs’ new album, a recording for Dave Bilbrough and the BBC TV projects “First Light” and “Routes and Rhythms” amongst others.
+After the wonderful response to “Praise God From Whom All Blessings Flow” Andy and David had requests for a follow up recording.
+By now they had worked on several productions and projects together, including Alex and Jenny Leggs’ new album, a recording for Dave Bilbrough and the BBC TV projects ‘First Light’, ‘Routes and Rhythms’ and ‘Songs of Praise’ amongst others.

-Once the initial song structures had been recorded to tape ( this time a new 16 track machine bought with earnings from the first recording ), West Park studio was booked in Littlehampton ready for the recording of bass and drums.
+Once the initial song structures had been recorded to tape ( this time a new 16 track machine bought with earnings from the first recording), West Park studio was booked in Littlehampton ready for recording the bass and drums.
 Martin Smith (former lead singer of Delirious) engineered the sessions, and all the parts were safely committed to tape in one very long day.
-David and Andy had both worked with Martin several times before on various recording, Andy having produced the first four Cutting Edge / Delirious albums, so they had a great working relationship.
+David and Andy had both worked with Martin several times before on various recording, Andy having produced the first four Cutting Edge/Delirious albums, so they had a great working relationship.
 Mark Russell was a good friend of David’s from Tanita Tikaram and Julia Fordham touring and recording days, and he had subsequently made a name for himself as a string arranger and writer/producer.
 Being the generous soul he is he kindly agreed to write and produce the string arrangement for “We do not presume”, and to orchestrate “The Lord has done great things for us”.
-He also worked on keyboard parts for the rest of the tracks, down-loading them from pro-tools later in the schedule.
+He also worked on keyboard parts for the rest of the tracks, transferring them from the tape masters and down-loading them to Logic later in the schedule.
 Julia Fordham was in London visiting from her home in Santa Monica, and she agreed to duet with Andy on “My Beloved One”.
 Another visitor from America, for a tour with the Woodthieves on which David was also playing, was Emmy Lou Harris band member Phil Madiera.
 His wonderful Hammond and keyboard playing has graced innumerable albums, and he came to visit the little room in Chelsea to add his distinctive style of keyboard and Hammond playing to some of the tracks.

 Due to the limitations of budget it was decided to mix five of the less complicated tracks in the studio at the flat, and hire all the outboard equipment needed to do so, and to then travel down to Rockfield studios in Wales to mix the remainder of the tracks.
 Flight cases full of compressors, limiters, reverbs and a Yamaha O2R mixing desk were shoe-horned into the front room of the flat, and the final stages in the process began.
 Three days later, the first five tracks had been beautifully mixed by Andy, just in time to get the equipment back to the hire company!
-After working through the night on the final day, they then drove down to Rockfield to complete the final mixes.
+After working through the night on the final day, they drove down to Rockfield Studios to complete the final mixes.
+The remaining tracks were mixed in the studio where Queen recorded the album A Night At The Opera (featuring Bohemian Rhapsody), XTC mixed Nonsuch, and Oasis recorded (What’s The Story) Morning Glory?
 And what splendid mixes they are too.

 Wilf Witty was commissioned again to design the artwork, and gradually the project was completed, finally being released in August 1996.